briandowns/spinner/README.md

 }
 ```

-## Update the spinner and restart the spinner
+## Update the character set and restart the spinner

 ```Go
 s.UpdateCharSet(spinner.CharSets[1])  // Update spinner to use a different character set